g4ze/byoc/docs/about.md

 # About
 The projects author, Nilay Gupta is a fairly messy person.
 Please forgive him for writing crappy code, he just wants to help :)

-Contact `nilayguptaforwork@gmail.com` for any quries and business.
+Contact `nilayguptaforwork@gmail.com` for any queries and business.